Rally pushes some Ukraine bonds to highest since Russia invasion

-LONDON, July 13 (Reuters) - Ukraine's government bonds jumped as much as 3.6 cents on the dollar on Thursday before retracing, with some hitting the highest level since Russia invaded its neighbourin February last year.
+LONDON, July 13 (Reuters) - Ukraine's government bonds jumped as much as 3.6 cents on the dollar on Thursday, with some hitting the highest level since Russia sent its troops into the country last year.

-Ukraine's longest-term bond, its 2041 maturing issue XS1303929894=TE, rose the most to trade as high as 44 cents, having fallen as low as 14 cents shortly after the invasion.
+Ukraine's longest-term bond, its 2041 maturing issue XS1303929894=TE, rose the most to trade at 44 cents having been as low as 14 cents shortly after Russia's invasion last year.

 ((Libby.George@thomsonreuters.com; +44 07527 061331; Reuters Messaging: libby.george@thomsonreuters.com))